Ali151214/movies-project/README.md

 ## Implemented following functionalities on frontend:

-• basic navbar layout with movie listing
+* basic navbar layout with movie listing.
-• Login, logout and register forms with api integration.
+* Login, logout and register forms with api integration.
-• Mobile responsive layout with bootstrap
+* Mobile responsive layout with bootstrap.
-• Form validation with angular forms
+* Form validation with angular forms.
-• Loader while api call process in interceptor using material ui
+* Loader while api call process in interceptor using material ui.
-• Success and error toasts using ngx-toastr
+* Success and error toasts using ngx-toastr.
-• Filtering movies with directors, genres and country
+* Filtering movies with directors, genres and country.
-• Movie review (rating + comment) form for authenticated users with api integration.
+* Movie review (rating + comment) form for authenticated users with api integration.
+* Pagination

 ## Implemented following functionalities on backend:

-• User authentication using sanctum
+* User authentication using sanctum
-• Custom middleware for authorisation.
+* Custom middleware for authorisation.
 2 Roles (admin & user)
-• CRUD Apis for Genre, Director, Country, Movie and Review
+* CRUD Apis for Genre, Director, Country, Movie and Review
-• Few routes are for public, few for authenticated users and few for only admin.
+* Few routes are for public, few for authenticated users and few for only admin.
 (Eg: only admin can create movies and others can only view)
-• Seeders to seed some fake data using Faker package in factories
+* Seeders to seed some fake data using Faker package in factories
-• relevant migrations, models and resource classes.
+* relevant migrations, models and resource classes.

 # What i could have done to improve?
 Which I couldn’t do, due to shortage of time.

-• Extensive searching and filtering feature
+* Extensive searching and filtering feature
-• Better UI/UX on frontend
+* Better UI/UX on frontend
-• Reports (eg: most watched movie etc.)
+* Reports (eg: most watched movie etc.)
-• Unit tests
+* Unit tests
-• Better validations and error handling
+* Better validations and error handling
-• Dashboard for admin to add or edit data
+* Dashboard for admin to add or edit data